What is Data Annotation in 2023? How is it useful and its types.

 In the context of supervised machine learning, having labeled datasets is of utmost importance.
 This is because machine learning models rely on these annotations to recognize patterns in the input data, allowing them to generate accurate results.
-Supervised machine learning models, as depicted in Figure 1, are trained using correctly annotated data and are particularly useful for addressing problems such as:
+Supervised machine learning models, as depicted, are trained using correctly annotated data and are particularly useful for addressing problems such as:

 1. Classification: This involves categorizing test data into specific groups or classes.
 For instance, determining whether a patient has a particular disease and assigning their health data to categories like "disease" or "no disease" is a classic example of a classification problem.